mierau/gamekid/README.md

 ## Install
 1. [Download](https://github.com/mierau/gamekid/releases/) the latest version of Gamekid.
 2. [Sideload](https://play.date/account/sideload/) the resulting pdx on your Playdate.
+3. Start Gamekid on your Playdate to create the default folders.

 ## Install Games
 The Game Boy has a bustling homebrew community.
 There are various sources online, but [Itch](https://itch.io/games/tag-gameboy/tag-homebrew) or [Homebrew Hub](https://gbhh.avivace.com/games) seem to be good places to start.
 1. Reboot your Playdate into Data Disk mode (Settings > System > Reboot to Data Disk).
 2. Connect your Playdate to your computer.
+3. Select the Playdate drive.
-3. Copy your .gb files into the `*.gamekid/games` folder.
+3. Copy your .gb files into the `Data/user.*userid*.gamekid/games` folder.
 4. Unmount the Playdate.
 5. That's it.
 Run Gamekid.
 Enjoy!